tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Chandelier:- branched support hanging form the siling for two or more lights

 ### 14-Dec-21
+Chandler:- dealer in candles

+Change:- to alter

+Changeable:- likely to charge

+Changeful:- always changing

+Changeless:- unchanging

 ### 15-Dec-21
+Changeling:- a child substitude

+Channel:- strait

+Chant:- song

+Chanticleer:- a name for a cock in fables

+Chanty:- a  sailors song

 ### 16-Dec-21
+Chaos:- complete disorder

+Chap:- man or boy

+Chapbook:- a cheap book

+Chapel:- private church

+Chapman:- a trader

 ### 17-Dec-21
+Chapter:- division of a book

+Char:- to burn to charcol

+Char:- odd job

+Charactr:- disctinctive mark

+Charade:- an episode in the game of charades

 ### 18-Dec-21
+Charcoal:- charred wood

+Chare:- odd jobs of housework

+Charge:- accusation

+Chargeable:- liable to be charged

+Charger:- a large strong horse  formerly ridden into battel

 ### 19-Dec-21
+Charil:- cautiously,  carefully